h576966/Claimb/README.md

 ### **Core Features**
 - 📊 **Performance Analytics**: Track your performance with role-specific KPIs and baseline comparisons
 - 🏆 **Champion Pool Management**: Analyze your champion performance and get optimization insights
-- 🧠 **AI Coaching**: Post-game analysis with personalized insights and actionable drills
+- 🧠 **AI Coaching**: Post-game analysis with personalized insights, timeline data, and actionable advice with specific timing
+- ⏱️ **Timeline Integration**: Early game analysis with exact minute marks for specific feedback (e.g., "At 6:30, you should have...")
 - 🏅 **Rank Tracking**: Display Solo/Duo and Flex rank information with LP tracking
-- 🔄 **Offline-First**: Works without internet after initial data sync
+- 🔄 **Offline-First**: Works without internet after initial data sync (with optimistic caching for AI responses)
 - 🎮 **iPhone-Optimized**: Designed specifically for one-handed mobile use with Apple Watch-like interface

 ## 🏗️ **Architecture**